 You’ll get access to all these features with the free version, but you can also upgrade to Pro to benefit from unlimited data entry and other perks.

-MailChimp is a email marketing tool for business owners or organisations with a limited marketing budget.
+MailChimp is an email marketing tool for business owners or organisations with a limited marketing budget.

 It’s the perfect starter tool, as you can select different tiers depending on the volume and frequency of email campaigns you plan to launch.
 Use it to design compelling campaigns, to advertise your services or a promotion, or just to keep your customers up-to-date.

 You can segment several lists to make sure everything you send goes out to precisely the right recipients.
-You can even monitor your emails performance (how many have opened, how many have clicked on your promo, etc.) using their analytical reports.
+You can even monitor your emails’ performance (how many have been opened, how many have clicked on your promo, etc.) using their analytical reports.